M-497 Black Beetle: Legacy

-Even with this spectacular performance, and though it had been built relatively cheaply using existing parts, the project was not considered viable commercially.
+Even with this performance, and though it had been built relatively cheaply using existing parts, the project was not considered viable commercially.
 The railroad gathered valuable test data regarding the stresses of high-speed rail travel on conventional equipment and tracks then existing in America.
 The data were largely ignored, as the NYC was headed for a merger with its arch-rival Pennsylvania Railroad that was already heavily involved in the Metroliner project, funded by the United States Department of Transportation.

 M-497 continued to serve for Penn Central after the jet engines were removed until retirement by Conrail in 1977.
+The car was eventually scrapped in 1984.

-The engines were re-used as X29493, an experimental snow blower.
-Like most similar jet engine blowers, it was effective at clearing snow and ice but also tended to dislodge the ballast.
+The engines were re-used as X29493, an experimental snow blower constructed to clear rail yards.
+While effective at melting snow and ice, the sheer thrust of the J47 engines tended to dislodge the ballast (gravel) and blow it away along with the snow, leading to the machine's eventual retirement.